This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Cardiac catheterization is a procedure done to find the cause of and treat a heart condition.
 A thin, bendable tube inserted into an arm, neck, or groin vein is moved into your heart.
-Your caregiver may use an x-ray to guide the tube to the right place.
-Contrast dye may be put into your vein so the pictures show up better on a monitor.
+Your healthcare provider may use an x-ray to guide the tube to the right place.
+Contrast liquid may be put into your vein so the pictures show up better on a monitor.

 - An EKG test records your heart rhythm and how fast your heart beats.

-- An endotracheal tube (ET) connected to a breathing machine may be put into your mouth or nose.
-The tube is used to keep your airway open and help you breathe during surgery.
-Your surgeon may need to insert a pulmonary artery catheter to see how well your heart is working.
-A catheter is a tube that is threaded into your heart through a blood vessel in your chest, neck, arm, or leg.
+- General anesthesia will be used to keep you asleep and free from pain during this procedure.
+A catheter (tube) will be threaded into your heart through a blood vessel in your chest, neck, arm, or leg.
 Another tube with a small ultrasound sensor on the end may also be moved down into your esophagus.
-This will allow your caregiver to see your heart clearly.
+This will allow your surgeon to see your heart clearly.

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.
-Caregivers may leave you connected to a ventilator (breathing machine) after surgery to give you oxygen.
-You may have the ET tube removed after you are awake and can breathe well on your own.
-The catheter inserted for surgery may be removed and a tight pressure bandage will cover the incision.
-A caregiver may remove the bandages soon after surgery to check your wound.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.
+The catheter inserted for the procedure will be removed.
+A tight pressure bandage will cover the incision.
+A healthcare provider may remove the bandages soon after the procedure to check your wound.

 - You will need to lie flat and still in bed for a few hours.
-Caregivers will help you roll from side to side.
-If an artery in your groin was used for the surgery, you must keep your leg straight.
-Do not bend it until your caregiver tells you it is okay.
-Your caregiver will also tell you when it is okay to get out of bed.
-Call your caregiver before you get up for the first time.
-If you feel weak or dizzy after you get up, sit or lie down right away and call your caregiver.
+Healthcare providers will help you roll from side to side.
+If an artery in your groin was used for the procedure, you must keep your leg straight.
+Do not bend it until your healthcare provider tells you it is okay.
+Your provider will also tell you when it is okay to get out of bed.

 - Antibiotics help treat or prevent an infection caused by bacteria.